Assessment, support planning and review

 Your assessment

-If our initial conversation with you and/or your carer about your needs suggests you require ongoing care and support, we’ll complete a detailed social care needs assessment with you.
-This is usually face-to-face at a place to suit you.
-The assessment helps us to understand more about you, including your daily life, your strengths, your support needs, and to see if you are eligible for support from us.
+We will have an initial conversation with you and/or your carer about your needs.
+If this suggests that you require ongoing care and support, we’ll complete a detailed social care needs assessment with you.
+This is usually face-to-face and will be done at a place that suits you.
+The assessment helps us to understand more about you, your daily life, your strengths and your support needs, and determines if you are eligible for support from us.

 To be eligible, you must meet national eligibility criteria set by the government.
-This means you must have care and support needs as a result of a physical impairment and/or a mental impairment and/or an illness which impact on at least two areas of your daily life and have a significant impact on your wellbeing.
+This means you must have care and support needs as a result of a physical impairment, a mental impairment, or an illness which impacts on at least two areas of your daily life and has a significant impact on your wellbeing.

 For more information on the criteria, read our factsheet: Who qualifies for our support?